-The local parish priest, Rev. Ruth Pyke, is a frequent visitor to the school and regularly leads collective worship.
+The local parish priest, Reverend Canon Ruth Pyke, is a frequent visitor to the school and regularly leads collective worship.
 The foundation governor, Sue Jagelman, is also closely involved with the school and works with the children on church-linked projects, for example learning about the church building and its significance and producing a “Children’s guide to the churchyard.”
 Close links are also maintained with the Diocese of St. Albans - recently the Bishop of Hertford came to a special service to bless the newly restored school bell and children will be taking part in celebrations in St Albans Abbey for the National Society’s 200th Anniversary of Church Schools.

 The school was also selected as a finalist for the Church School Awards 2011 in recognition of their achievements in community cohesion and global citizenship.